 Fatigue that lasts longer than 2 weeks usually requires a visit to a doctor.
 This type of fatigue may be caused by a more serious health problem, such as:

 is an uncommon cause of severe, persistent fatigue.

 If fatigue occurs without an obvious cause, it is important to evaluate your mental health.
 Fatigue is a common symptom of mental health problems, such as anxiety or depression.
 Fatigue and depression may become so severe that you may consider suicide as a way to end your pain.
 If you think your fatigue may be caused by a mental health problem, see your doctor.

 Check your symptoms to decide if and when you should see a doctor.

 Health Tools help you make wise health decisions or take action to improve your health.

 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

-Based on your answers, you need
+Based on your answers, you need emergency care.

 or other emergency services now.